caproto/caproto/doc/source/shark.rst

 are situations where using wireshark is a better choice.
 However:

-* Caproto's implementation enables in-depth analysis of traffic in Python (making timing plots in matplotlib, etc.)
+* Caproto's implementation enables in-depth analysis of traffic in Python (making timing plots in Matplotlib, etc.)
 * The output from ``caproto-shark`` is more descriptive in some areas as a natural consequence of reusing the same command objects that back caproto's clients and servers.